baldurbjarnason/this-is-not-a-book/Writing_a_fugue.md

 14. I can play the first four bars of the Star Wars theme on the piano and harmonica, so something obviously stuck.

-The problem with so much Transmedia work, as suggested elsewhere in this book, is abundance.
+The problem with so much Transmedia work, as we've suggested elsewhere, is abundance.
 An explosion of content with little sense of structure or control over the manner of storytelling.
 One of the things that Transmedia is missing is a grammar; a formal set of patterns for writing, for thinking about plot and character and delivery.
 Please note